corda/corda/docs/source/api-contract-constraints.rst

    (1) it is inefficient, and (2) it means changes to your flows or other parts of the app will be seen by the ledger as a "new app", which may end up requiring essentially unnecessary upgrade procedures.
 It's better to split your app into multiple modules: one which contains just states, contracts and core data types.
 And another which contains the rest of the app.
+See :ref:`cordapp-structure`.

 Testing
 -------